vk-cs/docs-public/docs/en/computing/iaas/instructions/volumes/volumes.md

    openstack volume create --type <type disk ID> --size <size> --availability-zone <disk availability zone> <disk name>
    ```

+   The maximum disk size is limited.
+For more information, see [Quotas and limits](/en/tools-for-using-services/account/concepts/quotasandlimits#limits_without_quotas_24194152).

    Additional command parameters:

    - `--image <image ID>` — ID of the image from which the disk will be created;